STORIA DELLA FILOSOFIA CONTEMPORANEA

 |Date||Time||Classroom / Location|

-It therefore proposes the following formative objectives:
+The course therefore proposes the following educational objectives:

-- help them to orient themselves in the contemporary political-cultural context starting from the theoretical elements learned and their application to today's communicative contexts (TV, newspapers, social networks).
+- help them to orient themselves in the contemporary political-cultural context starting from the theoretical elements learned and from their application to today's communicative contexts (TV, newspapers, social networks).

 1) Democracy and modern democracy